PaddlePaddle/PaddleNLP/pipelines/examples/agents/tree-of-thought-llm/README.md

 pip install -r requirements.txt pip install -e .  # install `tot` package
 ```
+3. Intall meta/llama2 according to facebook tutorial.
+And then modify the model path in the llm_config.yaml

 ## Quick Start
 The following minimal script will attempt to solve the game of 24 with `4 5 6 10` (might be a bit slow as it's using llama-7b-chat):